Privacy Policy

 Third Parties

-FFI will never trade, sell or share your personal details with any third party, charity or commercial organisation unless it is strictly necessary for processing a mailing list for which you have chosen to sign up to, or you have specifically asked us to do so.
+Fauna & Flora will never trade, sell or share your personal details with any third party, charity or commercial organisation unless it is strictly necessary for processing a mailing list for which you have chosen to sign up to, or you have specifically asked us to do so.
 We do not rent or share lists with other organisations, and we will never do so.
 We will not pass information to any third parties unless otherwise set out in this Privacy Policy and unless you have agreed that we can.

 Stop communications

-You can email us at any time to stop receiving any information about the Network, or FFI and our services, or to ask us to erase your data, by contacting info@communitiesforseas.scot.
+You can email us at any time to stop receiving any information about the Network, or Fauna & Flora and our services, or to ask us to erase your data, by contacting info@communitiesforseas.scot.
 Please note if you request to stop receiving communications, we will need to store your details on a database to enable us to comply with your request (even if we erase your data from our other systems).

 Data Rights and Removal